 You need more than a big name for Exodus, you need a star with some discernible passion for the subject.
 Paul Newman, partly Jewish, doesn’t have much in this one.
 Reportedly he was at odds with Otto Preminger from the beginning, incensed not only because his suggestions about his characterization were ignored but also over the way the director treated cast members.
 In the bio Paul Newman: A Life, author Shawn Levy quotes Newman as having said that Preminger’s “got the reputation of being a fascist asshole and he is, on the set.”
 As retaliation, Newman delivers an unconvincing performance overall and in particular a flat lined exit speech with one eye on the truck waiting to whisk him to the airport.
 His ennui isn’t only apparent in his general demeanor, it’s also obvious in the way he kisses his co-star and how he looks in the traditional Arab thawb, ghutra and igal.
-Filmed in Panavision 70, Exodus had been elevated as a roadshow (the advanced ticket sales in N.Y.C. exceeded $1.6 million) but doesn’t feel like one.
-It’s a stroller during which you’re in danger of getting a sunburn: you’re baking in that Palestinian heat waiting for all those displaced Jews to apply an energetic push for a homeland.
+Filmed in Super Panavision 70, Exodus had been elevated as a roadshow (the advanced ticket sales in N.Y.C. exceeded $1.6 million) but doesn’t feel like one.
+For a while it’s a stroller during which you’re in danger of getting a Palestinian sunburn; an hour in and you’re risking a heat stroke waiting for all those displaced Jews to apply an energetic push for a homeland.
 (They’re barely up for a bar mitzvah.)
 Unaccountably the ship Exodus isn’t used for a single tingle of emotional symbolism and the one sequence with the potential for excitement—the prison break—lacks a build-up of suspense and concludes without audience satisfaction.
 Given Preminger’s skills in previous films, his low-ebb who-really-cares-all-that-much direction here is almost shocking.
 (He even lifts the flames of the opening credits from his Carmen Jones.)
 Sal Mineo has some drive, only to defeat himself by applying a few too many self-pitying sobs.
 The rest of the cast—including Eva Marie Saint, Ralph Richardson, Peter Lawford, Lee J. Cobb, John Derek, Hugh Griffith, David Opatoshu, Jill Haworth and George Maharis—is a vacuum.
 This movie won the Oscar more for its great, thrilling best-selling theme than for Ernest Gold’s entire score; recorded by Ferrante and Teicher on those old 45s, it reached the top of the charts and stayed there for weeks.
-In spite of all the hoopla of Preminger going public in declaring that blacklisted Dalton Trumbo would be given formal screen credit for the screenplay, it’s unimaginable he wrote such a dull and historically shaky one.
-(Cast A Giant Shadow a sort of 1966 companion piece and, with its conspicuous cast, more entertaining.)
+In spite of all the hoopla of Preminger going public in declaring that blacklisted Dalton Trumbo would be given formal screen credit for the screenplay, it’s unimaginable he wrote somethingt this dull and historically shaky.
+Cast A Giant Shadow a sort of 1966 companion piece and, with its conspicuous cast, more entertaining.
+(Opening 12/16/1960 at the Cinestage, running 31 weeks.)

 ROLL OVER IMAGE / AD